MonkWho/pfatt/README.md

 * Local or console access to pfSense
 * pfSense 2.4.4 _(confirmed working in 2.4.3 too, other versions should work but YMMV)_

-If you only have two NICs, you can buy this cheap USB 100Mbps NIC [from Amazon](https://amzn.to/2P0yn8k) as your third.
+If you only have two NICs, you can buy this cheap USB 100Mbps NIC [from Amazon](https://www.amazon.com/gp/product/B00007IFED) as your third.
 It has the Asix AX88772 chipset, which is supported in FreeBSD with the [axe](https://www.freebsd.org/cgi/man.cgi?query=axe&sektion=4) driver.
 I've confirmed it works in my setup.
 The driver was already loaded and I didn't have to install or configure anything to get it working.
 Also, don't worry about the poor performance of USB or 100Mbps NICs.
 This third NIC will only send/recieve a few packets periodicaly to authenticate your Router Gateway.
 The rest of your traffic will utilize your other (and much faster) NICs.

 ## Install

-1. Copy the `bin/ng_etf.ko` amd64 kernel module to `/boot/kernel` on your pfSense box (because it isn't included):
+1. Copy the `bin/ng_etf.ko` amd64 kernel module to `/boot/kernel` on your pfSense box because it isn't included is pfSense prior to 2.4.5 (_if you are running pfSense 2.4.5 please see instruction in the [master branch](https://github.com/MonkWho/pfatt/blob/master/README.md)_):

     a) Use the pre-compiled kernel module from me, a random internet stranger:
     ```
     scp bin/ng_etf.ko root@pfsense:/boot/kernel/
     ssh root@pfsense chmod 555 /boot/kernel/ng_etf.ko
     ```
     **NOTE:** The `ng_etf.ko` in this repo was compiled for amd64 from the FreeBSD 11.2 release source code.
-It may also work on other/future versions of pfSense depending if there have been [significant changes](https://github.com/freebsd/freebsd/commits/master/sys/netgraph/ng_etf.c).
+It may or may not work on other versions of pfSense depending if there have been [significant changes](https://github.com/freebsd/freebsd/commits/master/sys/netgraph/ng_etf.c).

     b) Or you, a responsible sysadmin, can compile the module yourself from another, trusted FreeBSD machine. _You cannot build packages directly on pfSense._ Your FreeBSD version should match that of your pfSense version.
 (Example: pfSense 2.4.4 = FreeBSD 11.2)
     ```